smorfect/Google-Ads-Campaign-Analytics-SQL-PROJECT-/README.md

 ---

 ## 3. Data Structure and Initial Checks
-The dataset used for this project simulates Google Ads campaign performance for a Data Analytics Course.
-It contains ~2,600 rows of ad-level records with details on campaign metadata, ad engagement, conversions, and revenue outcomes.
+The dataset used for this project contains ~2,600 rows of ad-level records with details on campaign metadata, ad engagement, conversions, and revenue outcomes.

 **Key fields:**
 - `Ad_ID` → Unique identifier for each ad.